On geometric relativistic foundations of matter field equations and plane wave solutions: Geometric Relativistic Foundations

-The introduction of the vierbein and the Lorentz tensors is important because whereas nothing can be said about the most general coordinate transformation nevertheless Lorentz transformations have an explicit structure, and consequently the same structure can also be given obtained in terms of other representations; of all these representations, the most special are the complex valued representations: these complex representations of the Lorentz transformations are called spinorial transformations $\boldsymbol{S}$ and we have that they can be expanded in terms of their infinitesimal generators given by $\boldsymbol{\sigma}_{ij}$ according to the following expression
+Now recall that the introduction of the geometry of relativistic complex fields was done in view of possible applications to complex fields; and the translation to the vierbein formalism is important because Lorentz transformations have a structure that can be made explicit, and consequently its structure can also be given as written in terms of other representations: of all the possible Lorentz group representations then, the most special are the complex representations, built by considering a set of complex matrices $\boldsymbol{\gamma}_{a}$ belonging to the Clifford complex algebra $\{\boldsymbol{\gamma}_{i},\boldsymbol{\gamma}_{j}\}=2\boldsymbol{\mathbb{I}}\eta_{ij}$ verifying the following relationships